 He Knows If You’ve Been Bad Or Good!

 This is a spoiler alert…not for the little ones!
 I don’t want to be the one to let the cat out of the bag.

 OK, I know there is a LOVE-HATE relationship with The Elf on the Shelf.
-If you don’t know what it is, you can learn more about it on the official website.
 Some people love it and some people hate it.
 I personally LOVE it and have so much fun with it.
 Yes, it is extra work but it makes my kids happy so it fills my bucket to partake in this yearly tradition.
 Our elf arrives on the day after Thanksgiving.
 His name is Buxbaum and he has become a huge part of our Christmas Tradition and our family over the past several years.
 Yup, call me crazy…I said family!

 My kids LOVE him and can’t wait for his arrival.
 Well, this will be the first year that only one of my kids will be anxiously awaiting his “arrival”.
 My oldest will now be assisting with the Elf on the Shelf nightly mischief.
 They are growing up way too fast.
 Anyway, they have loved having Buxbaum visit us for a month and report back to Santa each year.
 But as much as they enjoy him, they dread Christmas Day when Buxbaum heads back to the North Pole and it will be a full year before they see him again.
 They get SO sad to see him go.
 One year I decided to get creative.
 Buxbaum left a note and a magical snow globe.
 His picture is inside and if you shake it, Buxbaum can hear you and see what you are doing from the North Pole!